-The overwhelmingly negative European views of the Ottoman Empire at the end of the eighteenth-century were centred on 'all the traditional disparaging Christian tropes regarding Islamic culture-its hypocrisy, baseness, and licentiousness.38 The Ottoman Empire was, for some French intellectuals, a prime example of 'oriental despotism,' one that could not continue to exist for much longer.
-For British intellectuals, it represented the 'antithesis' of the British Empire and all that it stood for.39 Its 'religious obscurantism' was keeping military progress down, ensuring that a people once 'geared to conquest' had lost the ability to do so.40 The apparent decline of the Ottoman Empire in the eighteenth-century was seen not as a culmination of 'historical, social, and political factors' but as the result of 'imagined ahistorical, fixed, and essential qualities of Turkish social and political life.41 It was, in the view of Europeans, the end result of a system of 'oriental despotism.42
+The overwhelmingly negative European views of the Ottoman Empire at the end of the eighteenth-century were centred on 'all the traditional disparaging Christian tropes regarding Islamic culture-its hypocrisy, baseness, and licentiousness.'
+The Ottoman Empire was, for some French intellectuals, a prime example of 'oriental despotism,' one that could not continue to exist for much longer.
+For British intellectuals, it represented the 'antithesis' of the British Empire and all that it stood for.
+Its 'religious obscurantism' was keeping military progress down, ensuring that a people once 'geared to conquest' had lost the ability to do so.
+The apparent decline of the Ottoman Empire in the eighteenth-century was seen not as a culmination of 'historical, social, and political factors' but as the result of 'imagined ahistorical, fixed, and essential qualities of Turkish social and political life.'
+It was, in the view of Europeans, the end result of a system of 'oriental despotism.'

-The concept of despotism was more closely tied with the Ottoman Empire after Montesquieu defined it as an inherently 'oriental' form of government, and from then the term 'suggested a static and slavish society, a backward and corrupt polity, with arbitrary and ferocious rulers governing servile and timid subjects.'43 Montesquieu's theory of 'oriental despotism' took over from earlier theories which held that the Ottoman Empire was merely a tyranny, a term that was not necessarily negative, unlike the term despotism.44
+The concept of despotism was more closely tied with the Ottoman Empire after rulers governing servile and timid subjects.'
+Montesquieu's theory of 'oriental despotism' took over from earlier theories which held that the Ottoman Empire was merely a tyranny, a term that was not necessarily negative, unlike the term despotism.
+44